fujamabob/bitburner/doc/ns-notes.md

-formatPercent(n, fractionalDigits, suffixStart) 	Format a number as a percentage. formatRam(n, fractionalDigits) 	Format a number as an amount of ram. getFunctionRamCost(name) 	Get the ram cost of a netscript function. getPortHandle(portNumber) 	Get all data on a port. getScriptLogs(fn, host, args) 	Get all the logs of a script. getScriptName() 	Returns the current script name. isLogEnabled(fn) 	Checks the status of the logging for the given NS function. moveTail(x, y, pid) 	Move a tail window. mv(host, source, destination) 	Move a file on the target server. nextPortWrite(port) 	Listen for a port write. nFormat(n, format) 	Format a number using the numeral library.
-This function is deprecated and will be removed in 2.4. peek(portNumber) 	Get a copy of the data from a port without popping it. print(args) 	Prints one or more values or variables to the script’s logs. printf(format, args) 	Prints a formatted string to the script’s logs. printRaw(node) 	Prints a ReactNode to the script logs. prompt(txt, options) 	Prompt the player with an input modal. ramOverride(ram) 	Change the current static RAM allocation of the script. read(filename) 	Read content of a file. readPort(portNumber) 	Read data from a port. renamePurchasedServer(hostname, newName) 	Rename a purchased server. resizeTail(width, height, pid) 	Resize a tail window. setTitle(title, pid) 	Set the title of the tail window of a script.
+formatPercent(n, fractionalDigits, suffixStart) 	Format a number as a percentage. formatRam(n, fractionalDigits) 	Format a number as an amount of ram. getFunctionRamCost(name) 	Get the ram cost of a netscript function. getScriptLogs(fn, host, args) 	Get all the logs of a script. getScriptName() 	Returns the current script name. isLogEnabled(fn) 	Checks the status of the logging for the given NS function. moveTail(x, y, pid) 	Move a tail window. nFormat(n, format) 	Format a number using the numeral library.
+This function is deprecated and will be removed in 2.4. print(args) 	Prints one or more values or variables to the script’s logs. printf(format, args) 	Prints a formatted string to the script’s logs. printRaw(node) 	Prints a ReactNode to the script logs. prompt(txt, options) 	Prompt the player with an input modal. ramOverride(ram) 	Change the current static RAM allocation of the script. renamePurchasedServer(hostname, newName) 	Rename a purchased server. resizeTail(width, height, pid) 	Resize a tail window. setTitle(title, pid) 	Set the title of the tail window of a script.